 d) Open fracture– this occurs when both the Tibia and the Fibula are fractured.

-Treatment of a chipped or broken shinbone:
+Treatment of broken shinbone:

 If you truly do have a tibial fracture, this is a very severe injury.
 The first thing you have to do is go visit a specialist and get an x-ray, or a CT scan performed.